-Objective 3.2: Hillsborough County is comprised of many diverse communities and neighborhoods.
-The comprehensive plan is effective in providing an overall growth management strategy for development within the entire County.
-Strategies shall be developed that ensure the long-range viability of its communities through a community and special area studies planning effort.
+Objective 3.2: 18 Hillsborough County is comprised of many diverse communities and neighborhoods., each with its own unique identity.
+While tThe comprehensive plan is effective in providing an overall growth management strategy for development within the entire County.
+Strategies shall be developed that ensure, it does not have detailed planning strategies for individual communities.
+The County shall develop strategies that ensure the long-range viability of its communities through a community and special area studies planning effort.